agyn-sandbox/astropy/docs/units/quantity.rst

     <Quantity 20. cm / m>

 .. note::
-   Interoperability with duck types: for binary arithmetic with mixed operands where the other object is a non-astropy, quantity-like duck type (e.g., an array that implements the NumPy ``__array_ufunc__`` protocol or carries a ``unit`` attribute), and Astropy cannot interpret that input, ``Quantity.__array_ufunc__`` will return ``NotImplemented``.
+   Interoperability with duck types: for binary ufunc calls with mixed operands where the other object is a non-astropy, quantity-like duck type (e.g., an array that implements the NumPy ``__array_ufunc__`` protocol or carries a ``unit`` attribute), and Astropy cannot interpret that input, ``Quantity.__array_ufunc__`` will return ``NotImplemented``.
    This allows NumPy to dispatch to the other operand’s implementation or its reflected operation.
+Methods such as reduce/accumulate/at are unchanged.
 Behavior for pure Astropy ``Quantity`` operands and for NumPy scalars/ndarrays is unchanged.

 For multiplication, you can change how to represent the resulting object by